somasis/musl-wiki/design-concepts.md

         3. Disable asynchronous cancellation (actually restore the old state).

 The first idea to remedy the situation appeared in musl 0.7.5, but turned out to have its own set of flaws.

-The new approach, which works like this:
+The new approach works like this...

 A specialized version of the syscall wrapper assembly code is used for cancellation points.
 Originally, it recorded its stack address and a pointer to